theknowmadic/Etch-a-Sketch-/README.md

 # Etch-a-Sketch-

-In this project I will demonstrate the following skills:
+In this project I will be coding an etch-a-sketch to be able to make drawings on the web page.
+I will demonstrate the following skills:

     - Using DOM manipulation
     - Creating a grid